ncatlab/nlab-content/pages/19717.md

 $$

 \begin{remark}
-Crucially, associativity of this composition relies on naturality of the diagonals $\Delta$, which is a distinctively cartesian feature. [[optic (in computer science)|Optics]] are a sweeping generalization of lenses which overcomes this obstacle.
+Crucially, associativity of this composition relies on [[monoidal category with diagonals|naturality of the diagonals]], which is a given in cartesian categories but not in more general monoidal categories. [[optic (in computer science)|Optics]] are a sweeping generalization of lenses which overcomes this obstacle.
 \end{remark}

 Moreover, the [[cartesian product]] of $\mathbf C$ endows $\mathrm{Lens}(\mathbf{C})$ of a [[monoidal product]].